zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 ## Helmholtz's Equation

 Consider a region of space without any source currents or charges.
 Physically, this means that there are no sources of fields.
-This may seem strange at first; the idea is explore all solutions (we can pick a particular one once we add a source) and determine how they evolve over time.
+This may seem strange at first; the idea is explore all solutions (we can pick a particular one once we specify the source) and determine how they evolve over time.

-Setting \\(\bm{J\_f} = \rho\_f = 20\\) in Equation 20, we obtain a coupled system of homogeneous linear differential equations:
+Setting \\(\bm{J\_f} = \rho\_f = 0\\) in Equation 20, we obtain a coupled system of homogeneous linear differential equations:

 $$ \tag{21}
 \begin{aligned}